All Products

 You can return to the update page anytime during the update process, or click Progress on the Add-ons page to view the update progress.

 5. A precheck is performed in Phase 1.
-After the precheck is completed, the update automatically proceeds to Phase 2.
+After the precheck is complete, the update automatically proceeds to Phase 2.

 If the NGINX Ingress controller fails to pass the precheck, you can click View Details below Precheck to go to the View Report page.
 Then, troubleshoot the issues displayed on this page.
-For more information, see Precheck.
-After you resolve the issues, click Retry to reinitiate an update.
+For more information, see the Precheck section of this topic.
+After you fix the issues, click Retry to reinitiate an update.

 6. After the verification phase ends, the update process is paused.
 You can check the status of the NGINX Ingress controller and workloads.
-For more information, see Verification.
+For more information, see the Verification section of this topic.

-• For more information about how to handle the issue that pods fail to be created, see What do I do if pods fail to be created during the verification and release phases?
-You can also analyze the pod error log to identify the cause of failure to launch the pod.
-After you resolve the issue, click Retry to perform a verification again.
+• For more information about how to fix the issue that pods fail to be created, see the What do I do if pods fail to be created during the verification and release phases? section of this topic.
+You can also analyze the pod error log to identify the cause of failure to start the pod.
+After you fix the issue, click Retry to perform a verification again.

 8. If no exceptions occur, click Continue to complete the update.